dladowitz/coding-for-non-coders/readme.md

 * Lets talk about the MVC Pattern first (Model View Controller)
 ![](http://betterexplained.com/wp-content/uploads/rails/mvc-rails.png)

+* Go look at whats in the current SQL database.
+Either by sqlitebrowser or the console.

 <br>

 #### ___D -  Make voting work (and fix the homepage)